July 25, 2025

 - Lower upfront cost

-- Easier to install and repair
+- Easy to install and repair

-- Available in a variety of colors and styles
+- Wide variety of colors and architectural styles

 Cons

-- Requires regular maintenance to prevent premature aging
+- Requires regular maintenance

 Metal Roofs: The Storm-Resistant Powerhouse

-Florida Lifespan: 40–70 years (depending on type)
+Realistic Florida Lifespan: 40–70 years depending on metal type

 Pros

-- Reflects heat, reducing cooling costs
+- Reflective coating reduces cooling costs

 - Resistant to mold, mildew, and pests

-- Sustainable and recyclable
+- Environmentally friendly and recyclable

 Cons